-Switzerland's appearance before the CEDAW Committee provides an important opportunity to assess the extent to which the State party's financial secrecy laws and rules on corporate reporting and taxation contribute to, or undermine, women's rights and gender equality extraterritorially.
+Switzerland's appearance before the CEDAW Committee provides an important opportunity to shed light on how the State party's financial secrecy laws and rules on corporate reporting and taxation contribute to-or undermine-women's rights and gender equality extraterritorially.
 It also provides an opportunity for the Committee to ensure that women's rights are central in ongoing policy debates-both in Switzerland and internationally-about measures to tackle tax abuse, which presents a structural barrier to substantive equality.
-As part of the Committee's review of